KevCaz/KevCaz.github.io/content/notes/linux/kernel4_18.md

 ![](/notes/linux/linux4_18.png)

-By the way, the kernel is hosted (mirrored?) on [Github](https://github.com/torvalds/linux), a repository without an issue section with a $\infty$ number of contributors :joy:.
+By the way, the source code of the kernel is mirrored on [Github](https://github.com/torvalds/linux), a repository without an issue section with a $\infty$ number of contributors :joy:.
-Also there is an exhaustive documentation available at https://www.kernel.org/doc/html/latest/.
+Also, there is an exhaustive documentation available at https://www.kernel.org/doc/html/latest/.